Skip to main content

 Surgical Treatment of GERD

-1. If you have not had previous bariatric surgery, your BMI is <35, and your GERD is severe, the gold standard treatment is laparoscopic fundoplication with hiatal hernia repair.
+If you have not had previous bariatric surgery, your BMI is < 35, and your GERD is severe, the gold standard treatment is laparoscopic fundoplication with hiatal hernia repair.
 This procedure can also be done laparoscopically or endoscopically with the Esophyx procedure.
 A hybrid approach, using both laparoscopic and endoscopic techniques, may also be an option.
+Patients with severe GERD may experience symptoms like a sour taste in the mouth, which can be alleviated through surgical procedures.

-3. Severe GERD after sleeve gastrectomy can be treated by converting the sleeve to a gastric bypass.
-This procedure can help to improve your GERD symptoms and may also help you to lose more weight.
+Severe GERD after sleeve gastrectomy can be treated by converting the sleeve to a gastric bypass.
+This procedure can help improve your GERD symptoms and may also help you lose weight.